Welcome to KoRoot!

 KoRoot Guesthouse has the capacity to host 14 guests daily and is providing around 3000 nights on a yearly basis.

 Currently, KoRoot Guest House is strictly following government guidelines on COVID-19 prevention.
-It also put extreme cautions on cleaning the furnitures and air conditioner and steam washing bed mattresses in each room to keep a clean and safe space.
-Now, Korean government is pursuing two weeks of self-quarantine for the visitors from overseas, so it is possible to start lodging at KoRoot after the self-quarantine period which is organized and guided by Korean government.
+It also put extreme cautions on cleaning the furniture and air conditioner and steam washing bed mattresses in each room to keep a clean and safe space.

 Adoptees who stay at KoRoot Guesthouse come from a wide variety of backgrounds and nationalities, with diverse individual stories.
 KoRoot strives to build global solidarity among overseas adoptees, working with and for the adoptee community, promoting sharing and exchange knowledge and friendship.